EugenBobrowski/robots-txt-rewrite/README.txt

 == Changelog ==

+= 1.2 =
+*Release Date - 6th June, 2016*

+* Bug fix row repeater
+* Add created by text in the end of robots.txt content
+* Add script to open robots.txt content in new window for more usability

 = 1.1 =
+*Release Date - 4th May, 2016*

 * Add robots.txt physical file checking.
 * Applying this plugin options only if it was saved.
 * Plugin description change.

 = 1.0 =
+*Release Date - 1st May, 2016*

 * Initial

 == Upgrade Notice ==